 - Adaptational Name Change: Comic!Ethel's original last name was Ethel Dinkelhof, but in the show Ethel's last name is simply just Muggs (which is a Dutch name).
 Ethel told Veronica that she originally had three G's in her last name but her grandfather had one of the G's removed.

 - Green-Eyed Monster: She didn't get the role of Carrie and is bitter towards the leads of the play (Cheryl and then Midge).
+In 3.07,she looks like quite jealous of Betty for her reputation/popularity at school and possibly because she's with Jughead.

 - Nice Girl: Kind and friendly, and unlike her mother Ethel doesn't blame Veronica when she finds out Hiram Lodge was indirectly responsible for her father's attempted suicide.